thorstenrie/ts-seedbox/README.md

 ### Download directory

-The download directory is a bind mount mapping the download directory in the container a defined download directory on the host system.
+The download directory is a bind mount mapping the download directory in the container to a defined download directory on the host system.
 Therefore, a download directory needs to be created in the container and in the host system.

 - For the container, the directory will be automatically created in the container build
 - For the host system, you need to define and create it by yourself.

-First, create an environment variable, holding the host system download directory path, e.g., `/srv/rtorrent`
+First, create an environment variable, holding the host system rtorrent directory path, e.g., `/srv/rtorrent`

         $ export TS_RT_CLIENT_HOME=/srv/rtorrent

-Afterwards, create the directory
+Afterwards, create the directory, e.g.,

         # mkdir -p "$TS_RT_CLIENT_HOME"/download

 ### rTorrent session data

-The rTorrent session data should be stored in the host system.
+The rTorrent session data should also be stored in the host system.
 This enables to keep session data in case the container is stopped or removed and is launched again afterwards.
-Therefore, the named volume `rtorrent_session` is created when running the container the first time (see below).
-Afterwards, the named volume will be used for following executions of the container.
+Therefore, a session data directory needs to be created in the container and in the host system.
+As above,

+- For the container, the directory will be automatically created in the container build
+- For the host system, you need to define and create it by yourself.

+Create the directory, e.g.,

+        # mkdir -p "$TS_RT_CLIENT_HOME"/session

 ### Non-root system user